2020: The Year of the Nurse

 - continue to be innovative with new technology to enable families and patients to remain connected

 - become involved in programs to address racial disparities in health care

-- study how changes in nurse licensing and expansion of nurse practitioner scope of practice impact access and healthcare outcomes
+- study how changes in nurse licensing and expansions in the scope of practice for nurse practitioners impact access and healthcare outcomes

 - address the stigma associated with mental health disorders so we and our colleagues can feel comfortable seeking services for them

 - continue to be leaders who collaborate with others to provide the best health care based on evidence, science, ethics, honesty, and compassion.